← All posts

 Experience and trust outweigh credentials.
 The father-coaching model persists at the very top because the relationship that starts in childhood creates a level of communication and trust that’s very hard to replicate with a hired professional coach.

 Former players migrate to coaching.
-Safin, Chang, Cahill, Annacone, Johansson, Bjorkman, Chardy — former players dominate elite coaching.
-This suggests the sport values experiential knowledge highly, and that a career in professional tennis is increasingly treated as preparation for a second career in coaching.
+Safin, Chang, Cahill, Annacone — former players dominate elite coaching.
+This suggests the sport values experiential knowledge highly.

 Data on coaches is messy.
-8% of the top 100 have no listed coach in ATP profiles, and coaching arrangements change frequently.
+6% of the top 100 have no listed coach in ATP profiles, and coaching arrangements change frequently.
 Our database reflects ATP profile data, which lags behind real-world changes.
+We wouldn’t treat any single coaching field as gospel.

 Built from our dataset